-- 2. A local provision relating to design excellence.
-The provision: - (a) applies to construction of a new building and external alterations to an existing building in the B3 Commercial Core zone; - (b) specifies that development consent must not be granted to development to which this clause applies unless, in the opinion of the consent authority, the proposed development exhibits design excellence; and - (c) sets out a range of matters to be addressed, to the satisfaction of the consent authority, to determine whether a development exhibits 'design excellence', including: - sustainable design principles such as sunlight, wind, natural ventilation, privacy, adaptability etc; - materials, design and detailing appropriate for the building type and location; - the building responds to the site and its surroundings; - the design of the development will improve the quality and amenity of the public domain; - mixed-use development includes communal areas and design techniques to allow for the occupants to be socially cohesive; - the proposed development avoids clutter in the public domain and coordinates shared utility infrastructure and domestic and commercial waste management; - the development will not impact on views or landmarks; - arrangements have been made to ensure that the proposed design is carried through to the completion of the development, including commitments to achieve certification under a nationally recognised sustainable rating system; and - for new buildings, whether the development has been endorsed by the Byron Bay Design Excellence Panel as exhibiting design excellence. - 3.
-A local provision relating to active street frontages is to be added, which: - (a) aims to attract pedestrians along certain streets by ensuring the ground floor usage is active; - (b) applies to all streets and lanes shown on a (new) active street frontages map (see Appendix 2); - (c) specifies that the consent authority cannot approve the erection of a building, or a change of use of a building, on land to which this clause applies unless the consent authority is satisfied that the building will have an active street frontage after its erection or change of use; and - (d) describes that a building has an active street frontage if all premises on the ground floor of the building facing the street or laneway are used for the purposes of child care centres; commercial premises; community facilities; educational establishments; information and education facilities; medical centres; or public administration buildings.
+- 1. A local provision relating to design excellence.
+The provision: - (a) specifies that development consent must not be granted to development to which this clause applies unless, in the opinion of the consent authority, the proposed development exhibits design excellence; and - (b) sets out a range of matters to be addressed, to the satisfaction of the consent authority, to determine whether a development exhibits 'design excellence', including: - sustainable design principles such as sunlight, wind, natural ventilation, privacy, adaptability etc; - materials, design and detailing appropriate for the building type and location; - the building responds to the site and its surroundings; - the design of the development will improve the quality and amenity of the public domain; - mixed-use development includes communal areas and design techniques to allow for the occupants to be socially cohesive; - the proposed development avoids clutter in the public domain and coordinates shared utility infrastructure and domestic and commercial waste management; - the development will not impact on views or landmarks; - arrangements have been made to ensure that the proposed design is carried through to the completion of the development, including commitments to achieve certification under a nationally recognised sustainable rating system; and and for 'significant development' only:

+(a) whether the development has been endorsed by the Byron Design Excellence Panel as exhibiting design excellence;